Content Search Flow#

 Select the Image Search tab

-Drag-and-drop an image or click to browse (accepts
+Drag and drop an image or click to browse (accepts

 .jpg,.jpeg,.png)Select the content types to search: Images, Videos (document search is not available for image queries)